bevyengine/bevy-website/content/news/2022-01-06-bevy-0.6/index.md

 <div class="release-feature-authors">authors: Rob Swain (@superdump)</div>

 For improved precision in the "useful range", the industry has largely adopted "reverse projections" with an "infinite" far plane.
-The new Bevy renderer was adapted to use the "right handed infinite reverse z" projection.
+The new Bevy renderer was adapted to use the "right-handed infinite reverse z" projection.
 [This Nvidia article](https://developer.nvidia.com/content/depth-precision-visualized) does a great job of explaining why this is so worthwhile.

 ### Compute Shaders